hampelm/mtc-reliability-reverser/README.md

 ## Setup:

 Requires an export of the relaibility data in geojson format.
-The start of the file should look something like this
+The start of the file should look something like this:

 `exports.data = {"type": "FeatureCollection", "features":[...`

 ## Usage: